How To Become Enlightened — Your Guide To Spiritual Enlightenment

 At this range you are becoming enlightened and are close to reaching spiritual awakening.
 This range indicates that you have a high degree of self control and your mind is relaxed and focused.
-If you’re wanting to know how to become enlightened, the good news is that you already are fairly enlightened.
+If you want to know how to become enlightened, the good news is that you’re nearly there.

 If you scored 90 – 100:

 Amazing!
 You are top of the class.
 You don’t need to know how to become enlightened.
 You’re already there.

 If you scored in this range you really don’t need to improve very much.
 Why not use your skills to help other people?
-Try volunteering, or simply help your friends and family out so they can relax and focus and enjoy the serenity and equanimity that you already enjoy.
+Try volunteering, or simply help your friends and family so they can relax and focus and enjoy the serenity and equanimity that you already enjoy.

-The test is broken down into different sections, A to E. These sections are designed to test different mental traits as all these traits are important now that we look at how to become enlightened.
-Let’s take a closer look.
+The test is broken down into different sections, A to E. These sections are designed to test different mental traits.
+The key to spiritual awakening is to develop the weaker aspects of the mind.